T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 Those things are awesome.
 But why can’t you crack through to the next level?
 Why can’t you make those hundreds of visitors into tens of thousands?

 It’s simple: very few people have a deliberate strategy for their blog.
+And quite frankly, there is no point in starting a blog if you don’t have a solid strategy to promote it.

 Most people post, tweet and promote blindly – throwing a bunch of things at the wall to see what sticks.
 But, by making a few targeted changes you can grow your blog in big ways, much quicker than you thought.

-So how do you get started with this particular strategy?
+So how do you get started with this particular blogging strategy?
 Here’s a visual representation that might help you understand how it all fits together.

 In the end, this strategy will turn your blog into a hyper-optimised conversion machine.
 Your posts and traffic will all be deliberately targeted towards that mailing list offering, which is the perfect introduction to your future product.